Lottery Jackpots Exist in Pre-trained Models: Limitations

 \section{Limitations}

-As stressed throughout the paper, our lottery jackpots are proposed on the premise of pre-trained models, which, we believe, are mostly available from the internet or the client.
+As stressed throughout the paper, our lottery jackpots are proposed on the premise of pre-trained models, which, we believe, are mostly available from the Internet or the client.
 However, the opportunity exists to be inaccessible to the pre-trained models in some situation, indicating the inapplicability of our lottery jackpots.
-Besides, the existence of lottery jackpots is based on our experimental observations, while a comprehensive theoretical analysis remains to be excavated in the near future.
-Lastly, our limited hardware resources disable us to explore the existence of lottery jackpots beyond the convolutional neural networks.
+Besides, our limited hardware resources disable us to explore the existence of lottery jackpots beyond the convolutional neural networks.
 We expect to show more results on other tasks such as natural language processing in our future work.